zlaalamiWD/readme/docs/Documentation/workflows/patient-request.md

 This tells the API to query for PatientKey TESTREADPATIENT171 and return relevant details.

-Click here to see (Add Label to the table TBD)
+Click here to see (GET Patient Request Query Data)

 #### Sample GET Status Response